code16/sharp/docs/guide/building-entity-list.md

 `$this->queryParams->sortedBy()` contains the name of the attribute, and `$this->queryParams->sortedDir()` the direction: `asc` or `desc`.

-Note that the ability of sorting a column is defined in `buildListFields()`.
+Note that the ability of sorting a column is defined in `buildList()`.

 ##### Search